In Depth Baby Product Reviews Led by a Pediatrician

 Suction Adjustability

-Having lower levels of suction or various suction patterns can make pumping more comfortable and sometimes more efficient.
-Those with more suction settings performed better.
+Having lower levels of suction or various suction patterns can make pumping more comfortable and efficient.

 A good user interface can help you find the best suction level and speed without being confusing.